dmitry-salnikov/articles/_posts/2013-01-28-let-s-talk-about-graphite.md

 The best "documentation" for `statsd`, so far, are the discussions in the [issues](https://github.com/etsy/statsd/issues).

 We have some other complains about Graphite.
 Even after reading the [rationals](http://graphite.wikidot.com/whisper#toc1) for Whisper, I'm not convinced it was a good idea to replace RRD with it.
-We also discovered some issues with (Graphite's functions)[http://if.andonlyif.net/blog/2013/01/graphites-derivative-function-lies.html].
+We also discovered some issues with [Graphite's functions](http://if.andonlyif.net/blog/2013/01/graphites-derivative-function-lies.html).

 ## Meetup